MCJack123/CraftOS-PC/docs/development/debugger.md

 ![Debugger](../images/debugger.png)

+Note that in CraftOS-PC v2.3 and later, the debugger will reduce the speed of the emulator due to some technical limitations of Lua.
+(In reality, it's actually that *not* having the debugger *increases* speed.)
+Emulation speed in CraftOS-PC v2.2.x is the same speed (slow) with or without the debugger.

 ## Windows
 The debugger has multiple windows that can show information about the process.
 It has a multishell-style tab bar at the top, allowing you to quickly switch between each window.
 You can also use Ctrl+Left/Right to switch between each tab.